BetterDiscord/docs/docs/plugins/tutorials/bundling.md

 ### Making The Plugin

 To keep things simple, let's take the plugin from the [previous section](./react.md) and try to separate it out and build it with Webpack.
-If we identify the parts of that plugin, we end up with the meta comment, the react component, and the main plugin class.
+If we identify the parts of that plugin, we end up with the meta comment, the React component, and the main plugin class.
 So that corresponds to three different files shown below.

 ::: code-group